An exactly solvable asymmetric simple inclusion process: Phase diagram

 In this regime, we see an approximate uniform distribution across configurations.
 Using \eqref{eq: small t qbinom simplification} and adding the condition $\rf \gg 1$ in \eqref{eq: small t bbt eta_i}, we obtain

 Therefore for any state $\eta$ we will have

 which is roughly the same for all configurations, so

 Consider states where the particles are as evenly spread out as possible.
-We call these \textit{flattened states}.
-Such states will have a higher probability as compared to others due to the higher value of its multinomial coefficient.
-One might expect to see flattened states in simulations because they have the highest probability.
-However, that is not the case and the reason is as follows.
-Due to the approximate uniform nature of the distribution, states with a larger number of permutations show up a lot more in simulations.
-The number of flattened states is a lot less than the number of states that have different number of particles in different sites.
-So we are more likely to see configurations with different number of particles in different sites and this will cause particles to cluster together.
-We call this phenomenon \textit{weak condensation}.
+Such states will have a higher probability as compared to others due to the higher value of the corresponding multinomial coefficient.
+One might expect to see {these in simulations because they have the highest probability.
+However, that is not the case because of entropic considerations.}

 Calculations for the example in \eqref{eg:L=3,n=4,t factorized} with the parameter values $\rf=1000$ and $t=0.01$ give the steady state probabilities

 See the movie \texttt{t\_.0001\_theta\_500.mp4} among the ancillary files for a simulation of the $(0, 0.0001, 500)$~ASIP with $L = n = 20$.
 A snapshot from that movie is shown in \cref{fig:5.2 figs}.